mhdroz/clinical_terms_tagger/README.md

 - Instructions for where to find the base termino for WL
 - Packages to install

 This code uses the [MedDRA](https://www.meddra.org) terminology as source for clinical concepts extraction.
 In order to use the terminology, a [subscritpion](https://www.meddra.org/how-to-use/support-documentation/english/welcome) is needed.
-Once access to the terminology files have been granted,
+Once access to the terminology files have been granted, concatenate all single level files into one terminology file for the creation of the tagger and save the terminology file in res/.

 ```
 Give examples